GabeScott/standard-works-vault/General Conference/1973 October - Become Rich toward God.md

 William Jennings Bryan wrote:

-“The human measure of a human life is its income;
+>“The human measure of a human life is its income;

-the divine measure of a life is its outgo, its overflow—
+>the divine measure of a life is its outgo, its overflow—

-its contribution to the welfare of all.”
+>its contribution to the welfare of all.”

-(From The Prince of Peace, by William Jennings Bryan.)
+>

 In our search for happiness we may get so involved with the “human measure of life” that we fail to recognize the temporary value of such riches.
-Christ warned that we can become spiritually “choked” with the “cares and riches and pleasures of this life, and bring no fruit to perfection.”
-(Luke 8:14.)
+Christ warned that we can become spiritually “choked” with the “cares and riches and pleasures of this life, and bring no fruit to perfection.” ([[Luke 8.14|Luke 8:14]].)

-The Savior also said, “... a man’s life consisteth not in the abundance of the things which he possesseth.
+The Savior also said, “… a man’s life consisteth not in the abundance of the things which he possesseth.

 “And he spake a parable unto them, saying, The ground of a certain rich man brought forth plentifully: